ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Edited Sass files in a WordPress project.

 **Thoughts:** Today I edited some Sass files in a custom WordPress theme project.
 I also peaked at the PHP and read through several files to try and understand it.

+### Day 23: 11 September 2018

+**Today's Progress**: Worked through the 'CSS to Sass' course on Treehouse.

+**Thoughts:** Today I decided to take a break from JavaScript and brush up on my Sass skills since I have been using it so much lately with work.